Laboratory 6

 Interfaces and traits

-• Some modern languages offer lighter mechanisms called interfaces (Go, C#) or traits (Rust).
+• Some modern languages provide more flexible mechanisms called interfaces (Go, C#) or traits (Rust).
 An interface is the analogue of a class where all methods are empty; here is an example in Go:

 type camera interface { fire_ray(...) void }